 - 25.2.1 The Commission reviewed A37-WP/73, presented by the Secretary General, providing a report on action taken on the recommendations framed by the HLSC 2010 on Agenda Topic 3.2 (Safety initiatives arising from recent accidents).
 These recommendations address three major topics: improving access to flight data necessary to support accident and incident investigations; improvement of surveillance, flight monitoring and communications of aircraft operating in oceanic/remote areas, including the provision of timely and adequate search and rescue services in search areas; and a review of existing requirements on flight deck activities, checklist and standard operating procedure design. - 25.2.2 The Commission reviewed A37-WP/245, presented by the Interstate Aviation Committee (IAC) on the implementation of continuous flight data transmission by satellite to support search and rescue and accident investigation.
 The paper invited the Assembly to support the concept and to request ICAO to develop the supporting SARPs. - 25.2.3 There was broad support for the action taken by the Council following the HLSC 2010 Recommendation on the subject.
-One delegation expressed concern with the planned 2018 applicability dates for upgraded underwater locator devices (ULBs) and suggested a 2015 applicability date.
-Another delegation indicated its support, in principle, for the measure, but stressed that the development of SARPs should be following safety management principles and be based on risk assessment. - 25.2.4 The Commission noted the report, endorsed the planned ICAO activities contained therein and urged States and other stakeholders to take the measures called for in the recommendations.
+One delegation expressed concern with the planned 2018 applicability dates for upgrading the operating life and range of underwater locator devices (ULBs) and suggested a 2015 applicability date.
+Another delegation indicated its support, in principle, for the measure, but stressed that the development of SARPs should be based on safety management principles and including a risk assessment, and should be comprehensive, technically feasible and allow for universal acceptance. - 25.2.4 Regarding the transmission of flight data, it was suggested that the Council also examine the possibility of making full use of existing technologies in the short term as well as consideration of retrofit issues.

+25.2.5 The Commission noted the report, endorsed the planned ICAO activities contained therein and urged States and other stakeholders to take the measures called for in the recommendations.
 It also asked the Council to take into consideration the proposal contained in WP/245, comments made on the applicability date of the ULB SARPs, the possibility of speeding up the work and the need to follow a risk-based approach.

-25.3 Sharing of Safety Information
+25.3 Sharing of safety information